voila-dashboards/voila/docs/source/customize.rst

             # Parameterize with papermill
             return parameterize_notebook(notebook, parameters)

-To add this to your `Voilà` application:
+To add this hook to your `Voilà` application:

 .. code-block:: python